go-ina/go-ina.github.io/index.md

 ## Introduction

 My name is Ina Goettling from Germany.
 I graduated at Goettingen University with a Dual Subject Bachelor in General Linguistics and English Studies with strong focus on phonetics.
-After desveral other stops, I have decided to begin my Master in Helsinki in Language Technology as aim to combine my previously acquired knowledge to furhter the development in speech recognition for a more inclusice society.
+After several other stops, I have decided to begin my Master in Helsinki in Language Technology as aim to combine my previously acquired knowledge to furhter the development in speech recognition for a more inclusice society.

 ## Find me